The Weird Al Show: Undeveloped material

 The series contains many Star Wars references, and Yankovic planned a segment in which he claimed to have played Luke Skywalker's "annoying younger brother" in scenes cut from the original Star Wars film.
 According to Yankovic, he planned to show "actual scenes from Star Wars with me green-screened into them, seamlessly interacting with the characters.
 Of course, we had to get clearances from everybody before CBS would agree to let us shoot it.
 In the end, George Lucas signed off on it, and Sir Alec Guinness signed off on it, but Mark Hamill would not agree to let us use any footage with him in it -- so unfortunately, the whole bit had to be scrapped."

 Music

 Theme song

 The theme song can be found on Yankovic's album Running with Scissors (1999) as "The Weird Al Show Theme".

 It tells the story of how Al came to live in a tree and get a television show, including references to the fabricated life story in The Compleat Al, such as having worked in a nasal decongestant factory.
 Also referenced is playing on the company bowling team, which may be a reference to "Generic Blues".

-The visuals for the show's theme are done in three different styles - traditional animation, 3D computer animation, and claymation.
-The claymation portion was done by Mark Osborne and Scott Nordlund, who had previously done Yankovic's "Jurassic Park" music video.
+The visuals for the show's theme are done in three different styles: traditional animation, 3D computer animation, and claymation.
+The claymation portion was done by Mark Osborne and Scott Nordlund, who had previously done Yankovic's "Jurassic Park" music video, and the CGI portion was done by DNA Productions, with Marathon Media likely doing the traditional animation portion, thanks to its art-style.